powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/02-DefineToDoListDocumentModel.md

 4. In the code editor, you can see the SDL for the document model.
 Replace the existing SDL with the SDL defined in the [State Schema](#state-schema) section.
 Only copy and paste the types, leaving the inputs for the next step.
 You can however already press 'Sync with schema' button to set the initial state of your document model based on your Schema Definition Language.
 5. Below the editor, there is an input field `Add module`.
 You need to create and name a module that the input operations will be added to.
 In this case, we will name the module `to_do_list`.
 Press enter.
 6. Now there is a new field, called `Add operation`.
 Here you will have to add each input operation to the module, one by one.
 7. Inside the `Add operation` field, type `ADD_TODO_ITEM` and press enter.
-A small editor will appear under with an empty input type that you have to fill.
+A small editor will appear underneath it, with an empty input type that you have to fill.
 Copy the first input type from the [Operations Schema](#operations-schema) section and paste it in the editor.
 The editor should look like this:

     ```graphql
     input AddTodoItemInput {